aritzLizoain/CNN-Image-Segmentation/README.md

 **Macro avg.**   | 0.75     | 0.74  | 0.74    | 65536
 **Weighted avg.**| 1.00     | 1.00  | 1.00    | 65536

-<u>Precision</u>: the percentage of correctly classified pixels among all pixels classified as the given class.<br/>
+_Precision_: the percentage of correctly classified pixels among all pixels classified as the given class.<br/>
-<u>Recall</u>: the percentage of correctly classified pixels among all pixels that truly are of the given class.<br/>
+_Recall_: the percentage of correctly classified pixels among all pixels that truly are of the given class.<br/>
-<u>F1-score</u>: the harmonic mean between precision & recall.
+_F1-score_: the harmonic mean between precision & recall.
 Useful to analyze the performance on inbalanced sets.<br/>
 Best score is 1.00 and worst score is 0.00.<br/>
-<u>Support</u>: the number of pixels of the given class in the dataset.
+_Support_: the number of pixels of the given class in the dataset.

 ## Future steps